24 Nov How To Get Back To Running After An Injury

 Strength Training For Runners

 Step ups and downs are amazingly simple, yet truly effective in lower extremity rehab.
 Adding variability to the classic step ups and downs is key to movement proficiency and developing a well-rounded athlete.
-Check out THIS ARTICLE for advanced step-up variations!

 This is a great drill for runners as it focuses on calf strength with the hip and knee in an extended position that also incorporates a single leg stability component.
 Be sure to add this exercise to your training regiment to improve your single leg strength, balance, and control.